 The busy holiday cooking season is upon us - are your appliances ready to work overtime?

-In this Angie's List report, find out how to prevent appliance repair from topping your holiday wish list.
+report, find out how to prevent appliance repair from topping your holiday wish list.

 A nationwide Angie's List poll reports more than 40 percent of respondents will host holiday dinners this year, putting their ovens, refrigerators and garbage disposals to the test.

 Angie's List owner Angie Hicks says, "When it comes to appliances, homeowners oftentimes take them for granted.
 We donâ??t take proper care of them and then we end up disappointed when they donâ??t work right.
 We overstuff our freezers so proper airflow canâ??t get through or we overload our dishwasher so it doesnâ??t even have a prayer of being able to get the dishes clean.â??

 Eleven percent said they've had an appliance die in the midst of preparing a special meal.

 â??People that havenâ??t tried their ovens for a month, two months, three months, or six months.
 The day before Thanksgiving they want to cook a turkey and their oven doesnâ??t work so we get emergency calls all the time,â??
 Rick Cantleberry, a service repairman, said.